-- (i) To inform the Board of Directors, prior to adoption of any decision on the creation or acquisition of holdings in special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens, and of other transactions similar in nature that, because of their complexity, could undermine the transparency of the activity of the ScottishPower Group in Great Britain, and produce for the Board of Directors a report on any such proposals.
-The Chair of the Committee shall make this report available to the chair of the SPL Committee in accordance with the General Framework - (ii) To produce annually, for the Board of Directors, a report on the monitoring of special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens and, when applicable, about their operational status.
+- (i) To inform the Board of Directors, prior to adoption of any decision on the creation or acquisition of holdings in special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens (including in the European Union's blacklist of noncooperative jurisdictions for tax purposes), and of other transactions similar in nature that, because of their complexity, could undermine the transparency of the activity of the ScottishPower Group in Great Britain, and produce for the Board of Directors a report on any such proposals.
+The Chair of the Committee shall make this report available to the chair of the SPL Committee in accordance with the General Framework. - (ii) To produce annually, for the Board of Directors, a report on the monitoring of special purpose vehicles as subsidiaries (direct or indirect) of the Company or in entities domiciled in countries or territories which are considered tax havens and, when applicable, about their operational status.
 The Chair of the Committee shall make this available to the chair of the SPL Committee in accordance with the General Framework.